 Lexington is known for its welcoming culture.
 A visitor is first met by beautiful plants and a huge banner stating the school pledge’s dedication to respect, courtesy, and a love for reading and learning.
 Next to our school pledge is an information board sharing information for visitors and parents.
-Also in our lobby is a trophy case displaying awards received for academic, humanitarian, and sports excellence, as well as mementos from past and present staff members.
+Also, in our lobby is a trophy case displaying awards received for academic, humanitarian, and sports excellence, as well as mementos from past and present staff members.
 Our bulletin boards are also well known for their appearance and teaching.
-It is readily apparent that Lexington values reading and a love for learning.
-Many visitors comment that they learn from our academic displays, and visitors can often be found studying our bulletin boards for information as well as for enjoyment.
+It is readily apparent that Lexington values reading and a love of learning.
+Many visitors comment that they learn from our academic displays and visitors can often be found studying our bulletin boards for information as well as for enjoyment.

 Lexington’s recent progress toward accomplishing its mission and vision is the result of implementing deliberate strategies over time that involve and are embraced by the entire school community.
 The school has created a climate for learning through utilizing local partnerships, growing students who love to read and learn, expanding parental involvement, and creating a learning environment that utilizes a well developed blend of current best practices, as well as former best practices that research indicates were successful in meeting the needs of all students.
 Lexington prides itself in educating all students “by any means necessary”.